ankitgupta14889/test/README.md

 #### Resources

-You can use `--resources` parameter to tell resources from what service you want to import.
+We can use `--resources` parameter to tell resources from what service you want to import.

 To import resources from all services, use `--resources="*"` .
-If you want to exclude certain services, you can combine the parameter with `--excludes` to exclude resources from services you don't want to import e.g. `--resources="*" --excludes="iam"`.
+If we want to exclude certain services, We can combine the parameter with `--excludes` to exclude resources from services we don't want to import e.g. `--resources="*" --excludes="iam"`.

 #### Filtering